ruipgil/changepy/README.md

     [0, 100] # since data is random, sometimes it might be different, but most of the time there will be at most a couple more values around 100
 ```

-For more examples see [pelf_test.py](./pelf_test.py)
+For more examples see [pelt_test.py](./pelt_test.py)

 ## Reference

 Currently there is only one algorithm for changepoint evaluation, the PELT algorithm [1].

-The PERL algorithm requires a cost function.
+The PELT algorithm requires a cost function.
 Currently there are three functions available through this library.
 However, you could implement your own, for your specific needs.
 Those functions are:
   + ``` normal_mean ```, which expects normal distributed data, with changing mean
   + ``` normal_var ```, which expects normal distributed data, with changing variance